Teaching the Next Generation to Tackle Climate Change

 - Government delegates.
 Students are divided into groups of one to three and assigned a country to represent.
 Smaller countries are represented by smaller student delegations.

 - Non-voting influencers, such as non-government organizations and industry lobbyists.

 - Chairs for the negotiation’s three working groups: mitigation, adaptation and trading.

 At the negotiation, student delegates negotiate new policies within working groups.
 The entire group reconvenes several times daily to build consensus around working group proposals.
 Those representing NGOs and businesses try to influence negations by delivering statements and extraordinary actions, such as side-events by lobbyists or protests by NGOs.

 A core simulation rule is that students cannot represent their own country.
 “This is a very challenging and emotional experience for students,” says Wüstenhagen.
 “For low-lying island nations, climate change negotiations are truly a live or die matter.
 Separating students from their home country helps control emotion.”

-Wüstenhagen has seen many students substantially change their career plans after taking ModelUNFCCC.
-For example, one former student transitioned from a career in the airline industry to working in Abu Dhabi’s renewable energy sector.
-Another student, who represented Brazil during her simulation, went on to write her Masters’ thesis on impact investing in Brazilian biomass projects at the University of St. Gallen’s Latin American hub in Sao Paulo.
+Wüstenhagen has seen many students substantially change their career plans after taking the CEMS Model UNFCCC.
+For example, one former student transitioned from a career in the airline industry to doing an internship at the International Renewable Energy Agency, based in Abu Dhabi.
+Another student, who represented Brazil during her simulation, went on to write her Masters’ thesis on impact investing in Brazilian biomass projects.

-Wüstenhagen describes what he has learned:
+Wüstenhagen shares what he has learned:

 - Allow lots of preparation time.
 Planning a simulation takes more effort than planning a lecture.
 Consider activity structure, role assignment and facilitation.
 Coordinating with colleagues outside your university also takes much time before the course begins.